benhallouk/HCLC-Portal/README.md

 * Upon acceptance, your code will be merged into the master branch and will become available for all.

 ### Feature Requests
-You can request a new feature by submitting an issue to our GitHub Repository.
+You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/fresh-innovate/HCLC-Portal).
 If you would like to implement a new feature, please submit an issue with a proposal for your work first.

-For a Major Feature, first open an issue and outline your proposal so that it can be discussed.
+* For a Major Feature, first open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-Small Features can be crafted and directly submitted as a Pull Request.
+* Small Features can be crafted and directly submitted as a Pull Request.

+# Submission Guidelines
 ### Submitting an Issue
 Before you submit an issue, search Github, maybe your question was already answered.